Paperwork: the crux of all businesses everywhere.

 After the invoice and appropriate data is captured within M-Files, the approving manager can be selected.
 Once selected, an email notification will be sent alerting them of the invoice needing approval and their time allotted for review.
-From this point, M-Files can trigger additional notifications to be sent to managers or accounts payable as invoices get approved or if they are sitting for too long on one “desk”.
+From this point, M-Files can trigger additional notifications to be sent to managers or accounts payable as invoices get approved or if they are sitting for too long on one “desk”—whether physical or remote.

-When the manager approves the invoice, it automatically routes back to Accounts Payable for processing.
+When the manager or approving party accepts the invoice, it automatically routes back to Accounts Payable for processing.
 From start to finish, the entire invoice approval process, via a document management workflow, typically takes one to three days rather than a week using a paper-based method.

 Benefits of Document Management